Become a student tutor for the academic year 2026-2027

 - the Finnish culture and habits.

-Exchange students at the UniOulu also have their own tutors, known as "kummi studenst".
+Exchange students at the UniOulu also have their own tutors.
 They can be students from any field of studies, and do not have to be from the same field as the exchange students.

-As an exchange student's kummi your duties are very similar to those of a degree programme tutor.
-For example, you will help your group of exchange students arriving in Oulu with their apartment keys and by meeting them at the airport or train station.
-Kummis also help students to get to know their group members, the study environment and practices, and events and activities.
+As an exchange student's tutor your duties are very similar to those of a degree programme tutor.
+You will help students to get to know their group members, the study environment and practices, as well as different events and activities.
+You will also help your group of exchange students arriving in Oulu, for example with picking up their apartment keys.

 Exchange students are also often particularly interested in Finnish culture, Oulu, and the various leisure activities available, as they are here for a short period of time.
 You will therefore get a chance to introduce exchange students to a very wide range of Finnish culture!

-Kummi students are needed for both the Spring and Autumn semesters.
-Working as a kummi for exchange students in the Spring semester, you need to be present from the very beginning of January.
-In the Autumn semester you need to be present from the beginning of September.
+Tutors for exchange students are needed for both the Spring and Autumn semesters.
+Working as a tutor in the Autumn semester you need to be present from the end of August onwards, and the Spring semester from the very beginning of January onwards.

-Tutoring hours for kummi students typically vary between 10-20.
+Tutoring hours for exchange student's tutors typically vary between 15-20.

 The student selected as a tutor or kummi must be responsible, dedicated to the role, and committed to participating in the training and implementing the tutoring.
-Think carefully about your own motivation and why you want to be a tutor or kummi student.
-A good tutor or kummi is genuinely enthusiastic and willing to help new students, and this should be your main motivating factor.
+Think carefully about your own motivation and why you want to be a tutor.
+A good tutor is genuinely enthusiastic and willing to help new students, and this should be your main motivating factor.
 Also, consider your own study timetable and whether you can realistically commit to giving the amount of time that tutoring requires.

 A good tutor or kummi is: